alsm6169/docker-learn/docker006/Readme.md

 ## What we learned in previous chapter
-- Launch MySQL server using docker-compose
-- Create a docker application that fetches the end of day price and store it in MySQL database
+- Create first version of the docker application that fetches the end of day price and store it in MySQL database

 ## Current Chapter Scope
 - Learn about Airflow (scheduler)